Danny-G-Smith/StarterKit/README.md

 It includes:

 - Scripts
-    - Concatentates all the scripts found in `app/js/*.js`
+    - Concatenates all the scripts found in `app/js/*.js`
     - Renames the combined file with a `.min` suffix
     - Minifies that file
-    - And then stores it into the configured distribution folder, default is `app/dist/`
+    - And then stores it into the configured distribution folder, default is `dist/`
     - You can name the file whatever you want via the Configuration file
 - Styles
     - Uses [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) - for debug ease
-    - Loads in both [Bourbon](https://www.npmjs.com/package/bourbon) and [Neat](https://www.npmjs.com/package/bourbon-neat)
     - Process with [gulp-sass](https://www.npmjs.com/package/gulp-sass)
     - Runs [postcss](https://www.npmjs.com/package/postcss)
     - Includes [sass-rem](https://www.npmjs.com/package/sass-rem)